Insurance Agency Business Plan Template

 The following questions should be answered in the industry analysis section of your insurance company business plan:

-• How big is the insurance agency business (in dollars)?
+• How big is the insurance industry (in dollars)?

 • Is the market declining or increasing?